Ankit-Roshan/bmi-calculator-/README.md

 # BMI Calculator

 A simple, responsive Body Mass Index (BMI) calculator built with HTML, CSS, and JavaScript. <br>
-It helps users calculate their BMI based on height and weight inputs, with clear categorization and UI feedback.
+It helps users calculate their BMI based on height and weight inputs.

 ## 🚀 Live Demo
 [Try the BMI Calculator](https://your-demo-link.com)